 “You’re awesome!
 Way to go!”

-But is all that praise and encouragement doing what it’s supposed to?
-Is it sending the right message?
+But is all that encouragement doing what it’s supposed to?
+Does praising children this way send the right message?

 Turns out the answer is, yes and no.